 Lemony Spinach Broccoli Soup

-This soup feels perfect for the cool sunny days of early spring.
-The gentle simmer / steam coaxes out the flavors of these vegetables with neither the brash char of oven roasting (which has its place) nor the malodorous sogginess of overboiled vegetables (which doesn’t).
-The soup itself is both dairy and nut-free so the vegetables shine through.
-You could add cream or nut butter for richness although I rather prefer the soup in its lighter form.
+This soup is a light but filling everyday soup.
+By gently simmering/steaming the vegetables, you coax out flavor without the brash char of oven roasting nor the malodorous sogginess of overboiled vegetables.
+The soup itself is both vegan and nut-free so the vegetables shine through.
+If you wanted more body, you could add cream or nut butter for richness although I rather prefer the soup in its lighter form.

-One thing I love about this soup is that it is low waste!
-Unlike many recipes, this soup uses not only the broccoli florets but also the succulent stems.
-To me, broccoli stems are highly underrated and almost taste like an entirely new vegetable.
+To me, broccoli stems taste like an almost entirely new vegetable.
 I’m tempted to say that I like the stems even more than the florets but then I remember how much I love broccoli stir-fries & malai broccoli.
-I’ll instead say I like them both as their own individual selves.
+Instead I’ll say I like them both as their own individual selves.
 In any case, please don’t throw your stems away.
 If soup isn’t your thing, this broccoli stem salad and this broccoli stem and carrot slaw look delicious and I hope to try both soon.

 To prepare the broccoli for this soup, I cut off the florets and then I use a vegetable peeler to remove the tougher outer layer of the stem.
-With many vegetables, you can save the scraps to make a stock, but honestly I rarely make homemade stock broth and if I must, I avoid cruciferous vegetables.
+With many vegetables, you can save the scraps to make a stock, but honestly I rarely make homemade stock broth and if I do make it, I don’t include cruciferous vegetables.

 Lemony Spinach Broccoli Soup